top of page

 Video Doorbell

-Doorbells that provide visual alerts and video feed via an app, offering increased access and safety.
+Doorbells that provide visual alerts and video feed, offering increased access and safety.

 Hearing Dogs

-A fully qualified and registered assistance dog.
-Trained to alert severely or profoundly deaf people to specific sounds (e.g., alarm, doorbell, baby crying), as well as companionship and outdoors.
+A registered assistance dog trained to alert severely or profoundly deaf people to specific sounds, as well as companionship and in cases of medical emergencies.

 Hearing Dog